 - Able to draw on different approaches - one size does not fit all.

 Where I work?

-Outside of lockdown, I work from a comfortable, confidential private space in Bradford on Avon ( Bath side of town ie: no need to go through BoA).
+Outside of current Covid restrictions, I work from a comfortable, confidential private space in Bradford on Avon ( Bath side of town ie: no need to go through BoA).
 Easy off street free parking.